 Those who argue that PR isn’t a numbers game may end up with a seriously flawed strategy.
 Since you’re relying on others’ preferences and calendars, predictions for success are no more than educated guesses.
 Welcoming a higher-volume backup plan is an essential step in getting the word out.

 Building lists may be time-consuming, but consider it an investment in your future efforts.
 Emailing segments of people all at once helps improve organization and following up.
-For a “mass” email to be successful, the list has to start small and continue to get smaller until the contacts so closely resemble each other that a blanket pitch would still read as highly personalized (a list of 20-50 contacts might be appropriate, depending on the angle you’re taking).
+For a “mass” email to be successful, the list has to start small and continue to get smaller until the contacts so closely resemble each other than a blanket pitch would still read as highly personalized (a list of 20-50 contacts might be appropriate, depending on the angle you’re taking).

 How to qualify lists